This morning I had cause to think about how I came to be this way when I recalled the following story from 1981…

 I’m a sweet, shapely young thing of about 22, when I take a job as a receptionist in a boutique law firm perched high in a building overlooking Michigan Ave.
 I’m clearly a theatre nerd, bubbly, outspoken and colorful.
 I’m also a lousy typist, which I never try to hide.
 Being able to type is like doing a cartwheel.
 You either can or can’t.
 There’s no faking it.
 So why bother?

-I work for two successful guys in their early 40’s.
+I work for two successful attorneys in their early 40’s.
 The really cute one ignores me.
 The other one, not so much.

-One night before leaving work, Albert (the other one, who BTW has three names, a bit pretentious) asks me to join him for a drink.
-I spend all my dough on head shots and sheet music.
-Anything free, food or drink, is always welcome!
+One night before leaving work, Albert (the other one, who BTW has three names, a bit pretentious) asks me to join him for a drink After working late one night.
+(I spend all my hard earned money on head shots and sheet music) Anything free, food or drink, is always welcome!
 He’s a nice guy and evidently knows my dad from real estate closings.
 He’s also the uncle of good friend of mine from University.
-Small world…
+So I figure it’s cool.

 He picks me up, feeling quite pleased with himself, in his shiny, expensive car.
 (Whenever a man leads with his bankroll, you know he’s compensating for something, usually a personality.)